stridouille/ControlN7Visuals/README.md

 # Description

 ControlN7Visuals is a Unity project specifically developed for the sake of 3D-visualizing optimal control solutions.
-It offers a premade Unity scene with custom editor inspector: the user selects PNG solution graphs from the Unity editor and they automatically get added onto a sphere.
+It offers a premade Unity scene with custom editor inspector: the user selects solution graphs from the Unity editor and they automatically get added onto a sphere.
 The project can then be built in order to get a visual demonstration web module, for example.

 # Setting up